bright/new-www/content/blog/2019-09-02-4-things-we-love-about-building-mvps.md

 While clients hire us for help in developing their products, it doesn’t mean we can’t learn a thing or two ourselves throughout the experience.

-You see – through working with various companies, we get to meet both like-minded people and those who totally revolutionise the way we think about things.
+You see – through working with various companies, we get to meet both like-minded people and those who totally revolutionize the way we think about things.
 After all, startup founders are some of the most inspiring crowd.

-Working with our customers teaches us humility, shows how we can all challenge the status quo to create better products, and is a source of constant inspiration.
+**Working with our customers teaches us humility, shows how we can all challenge the status quo to create better products**, and is a source of constant inspiration.
 We can’t picture a better environment for both self and professional growth.

 ## Summary